chengby007/JShello/README.md

 # JShello
-learn how to use javascript
+learn how to use javascript this is the first remend, please keep on learning